 The first step in your SharePoint Migration roadmap is to create a plan.
 Your SharePoint migration strategy should literally be a plan for how you want to carry out your SharePoint Migration.
 You should think about the files you wish to move.
 This is your opportunity to work with departments to get rid of unnecessary information and acquaint them with the notion of using the new environment.
 There are numerous circumstances where content cannot or should not be brought over because it is outdated or no longer required.
 As a result, planning what material to move should be the first and most critical stage in any SharePoint migration.

-Here is what you need to create a SharePoint migration project plan:
+When it comes to project plans, here is what you need to create a SharePoint migration project plan:

 Additional functionalities in SharePoint online / Office 365 may be able to cover gaps in your business.
 Before proceeding, it is critical to identify the business concerns that a SharePoint transfer may solve, as well as how switching to a SharePoint environment will help your overall business.
 The following are some of the most common causes for a SharePoint migration: